The kingdom, the power, the glory

 21 My mouth will praise YHWH

-and everything that lives
+and everything that lives and breathes

 will bless God’s holy name forever and ever.